Timothy C. Hain, MD Page last modified: March 10, 2021

 Nevertheless, in all reports, ototoxicity is the single most common diagnosed cause.

 Bilateral sequential vestibular neuritis is a significant cause of bilateral vestibular loss.
 In these cases, the loss is not complete.
 While the lateral canals may be unresponsive on both sides, there often is evidence of retained posterior canal function, as well as presumably saccule function.
 Curiously, Zingler et al reported no patients at all with this condition.
+See also this page for a discussion of the impact of neuropathy on vestibular function.

 Aging also causes bilateral vestibulopathy, although it is only rarely severe.
 Roughly, at the age of 80, half of the cells in the vestibular ganglion have died.
 Blood flow to the inner ear is also reduced with aging (Lyon and Davis, 2001).
 This reduction presumably contributes to the invariable loss of balance function that occurs as people age.
 It can be diagnosed with rotatory chair testing.